How to Diagnose Problems with Trees in the Landscape

 Finding a Certified Arborist

-Sometimes it is worth hiring a certified arborist to come on site and evaluate your tree.
+Sometimes it is worth hiring a certified arborist to come on-site and evaluate your tree.

-You can search for a certified arborist in your area using a city name or zip code on the Trees are Good website.
+You can search for a certified arborist in your area using a city name or zip code on the Trees Are Good website.

 Use this publication to evaluate and select the best arborist for you: Choosing an Arborist (PDF).